Field Day Review

 but if there is none or it is too lax, it may encourage some to ‘push the

 boundary’.
-Field days are supposed to be 'practice runs' for emergency
+As well as being fun, field days are also supposed to be 'practice

-situations, and in emergency situations accuracy is very important.
-Somebody's
+runs' for emergency situations, and in emergency situations accuracy is very

-Field days are supposed to be 'practice runs' for emergency situations, and in emergency situations accuracy is very important.
-Somebody's life may depend on the transferred information, an extreme case but not impossible.
+As well as being fun, field days are also supposed to be 'practice runs' for emergency situations, and in emergency situations accuracy is very important.
+Somebody's life may depend on the exchanged information, an extreme case but not impossible.

 The following are suggested for consideration:

 1. Cross-band contacts are mostly very difficult to resolve.
 (They have occurred even when both stations appear to be using OmniRig to read transceiver frequency, probably caused by being anxious to go to another band before finishing logging of contact).
-Should they be allowed to stand as unresolved, points reduced to the lower scoring band, or should they be disallowed altogether for both stations?
-(A 3cm to 2m contact, that has been seen, can be worth significantly different points at the two ends in both divisions.)
+Should they be allowed to stand as unresolved, points reduced to the lower scoring band (as done now when unresolved), or should they be disallowed altogether for both stations?
+(A 3cm to 2m contact, that has been seen, can be worth significantly different points at the two ends of the contact.)